-As part of a series of planned 'lighter' meals for the new year, I have made this healthy zucchini slice gluten-free, replacing regular flour with almond flour and coconut flour.
+As part of a series of planned 'lighter' meals for the new year, I have made this healthy zucchini slice gluten-free, replacing regular flour with a mixture of almond flour and coconut flour.

 Feel free to change up the cheese for whatever cheese you have on hand, keeping in mind that some are stronger in flavor than others, which may change the overall flavor of the slice.

 We have made this a vegetarian zucchini slice, but you could also chop up a bacon slice and throw that in if you like.

 Other possible variations include adding some bacon, peas, feta cheese, spring onions, parmesan cheese, or chopped cherry tomatoes dotted on top of the slice with the grated cheese.